Virginia Military District - Ohio

 In the Virginia Military District on Ohio, over 16,000 surveys of parcels ended up being completed between the Scioto and Little Miami rivers.
 The land grants to veterans could be claimed by their heirs.
 Many acres ended up being transferred to creditors and land speculators who had acquired the "warrants" that established a veterans had a valid claim.
 The acreage in the Virginia Military District in Ohio fulfilled about 2/3 of all the land claims from Virginia veterans.

 Richard Anderson, the Principal Surveyor appointed by the Virginia General Assembly, opened a land office near Louisville on July 20, 1784.
-He focused on the military district in Kentucky first.
+He focused on the Virginia Military District in Kentucky first.
 Business was brisk.

-The land office eventually moved to Chillicothe, Ohio, to process surveys in the Virginia Military District within Ohio.
+The land office eventually moved from Louisville to Chillicothe, Ohio.
+That was a more convenient location to process surveys made within the Virginia Military District in Ohio.

 Because of the number of surveys and the difficulty of finding the physical objects they relied upon, this is probably the most litigated land area in Ohio.